NancyZhang26/silly_blog/posts/clubbingpackagept9.md

 Of course San Pacho is going to play [Baby Got Back](https://open.spotify.com/track/2DC888t0oMQlVOyda1QNn9?si=269a616459134519).
 The guy said, ***the dance floor is yours!*** Is it mine?
 My last bit of sobriety made sure I was humble enough to leave the crowd center empty.
 But BABY GOT BACK?!?!
 Oh girl, shake that ass.
 So we were shaking our asses — Oh, my, god. ***Look at, her, butt.***

 It was that, followed by [Sweet Dreams](https://open.spotify.com/track/1TfqLAPs4K3s2rJMoCokcS?si=69f8abacee0e495c) remix.
 San Pacho ended the set with [Cash Out](https://open.spotify.com/track/7qHSfKzilTsXJuuWcjX1vZ?si=766d95d207974966).
 I was shocked when he played that, because ***I was literally banging it for the last whole week.*** Man!
 I was dizzy again.
-I added one of the girls’ Instagram accounts, said goodbye to the friend group, and left the cruise.I went on a walk that ***lasted until 2 am.*** Little did I know that ***the cruise is just a pregame.*** Stay tuned.😮‍💨
+I added one of the girls’ Instagram accounts, said goodbye to the friend group, and left the cruise.

+I went on a walk that ***lasted until 2 am.*** Little did I know that ***the cruise is just a pregame.*** Stay tuned.😮‍💨

 ![Sunset](/img/blog5.0/sun_set.jpeg)
 <small>Gorgeous.</small>